Polysilicon depletion effect

 Polysilicon depletion effect is the phenomenon in which unwanted variation of threshold voltage of the MOSFET devices using polysilicon as gate material is observed, leading to unpredicted behavior of the electronic circuit.
 Because of this variation High-k Dielectric Metal Gates (HKMG) were introduced to solve the issue.

 Polycrystalline silicon, also called polysilicon, is a material consisting of small silicon crystals.
-The latter differs from mocrystalline silicon used for semiconductor electronics and solar cells, and from amorphous silicon, used for thin film devices and solar cells.
+The latter differs from monocrystalline silicon used for semiconductor electronics and solar cells, and from amorphous silicon, used for thin film devices and solar cells.

 Gate material choice

 The gate contact may be of polysilicon or metal, previously polysilicon was chosen over metal because the interfacing between polysilicon and gate oxide (SiO2) was favorable.
 But the conductivity of the poly-silicon layer is very low and because of this low conductivity, the charge accumulation is low, leading to a delay in channel formation and thus unwanted delays in circuits.
 The poly layer is doped with N-type or P-type impurity to make it behave like a perfect conductor and reduce the delay.